TOMOTON/wlp-jee-starter-kit/README.md

   </settings>
   ```

-* `mvn install` will compile, test, package and deploy the application to Bluemix.
+* `mvn install` will compile, test, package and deploy the application to Bluemix.^

+* To verify the application, check https://calc-sum-service-cryghton.eu-gb.mybluemix.net/calc-sum-service-cryghton/